Developing Relevant, Shareable Content

 - Emotional engagement.
 Personal, human stories that evoke universal emotional responses tend to get shared.
 If it touches people, they will want to share it with friends to “spread the love” and good feelings.

-On a more practical level, here are a few tips to improve the odds of your social media content getting liked and shared and commented on:
+On a more practical level, here are a few tips to improve the odds of your social media content getting liked, shared, and commented on:

 - Target your audience.
 Create original images and infographics that educate, enlighten, solve a problem, or inspire action.
 Images with short, actionable advice, tips, quotes, and fun facts can weave entertainment and education together for a value-added experience aimed at specific demographics.